2026 Maltese general election: Background

-The previous election, which was held in March 2022, saw the Labour Party, which has governed the country since 2013, receive 55% of the popular vote and win 44 out of 79 seats in the House of Representatives.
-Robert Abela, the Prime Minister of Malta and leader of the Labour Party since 2020, and his new cabinet were sworn in on 30 March 2022.
+The previous elections in March 2022 saw the Labour Party, which has governed the country since 2013, receive 55% of the popular vote and win 44 out of 79 seats in the House of Representatives.
+Robert Abela, the prime minister and leader of the Labour Party since 2020, and his new cabinet were sworn in on 30 March 2022.
 Bernard Grech, the leader of the Nationalist Party, was re-elected unopposed in May 2022.
+The current Leader of the Opposition is Alex Borg, leader of the Nationalist Party, since 10 September 2025.
+The election was announced following a deal to transfer Manoel Island back to the Maltese government, and in the context of the ongoing war in Iran.